Avatarchik/Auto-Il2cppDumper/README.md

 In config header `jni/Includes/config.h`:

 `UseFakeLib` is to use it as root mode

-`RealLibToLoad` is the target lib to be faked

 `Sleep` is to delay dumping.
 Increase if getting issue with dumper, like if not fully dumped